wamuyugitz/wamuyugitz/README.md

 - 👋 Hi, I’m @wamuyugitz
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Full stack Web Development with Python
+- 🌱 I’m a Front-end Web Developer (React)
-- 💞️ I’m looking to collaborate on projects using Python
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me (wamuyugitonga@gmail.com)

 <!---